Welcome to Sycamore

 We are always encouraged and supported to reach our potential and be happy and enjoy our time at school.

-Curriculum Information for parentsSpring Term 2 24/25
+Curriculum Information for parentsSummer Term 1 24/25

 SubjectProfilesIdeas for home

-Personal Development/PfALRespecting differences will be our focus in this area.
-This will include explorations of stereotypes, peer pressure, bullying and prejudice.
-We will also continue to discuss online safety as part of our continued effort to promote a safe use of a range of apps.
-If you feel able to, discuss with your child how they feel about their use of the internet.
+Personal Development/PfALPupils will discuss and learn about the physical and emotional stages of puberty the importance of a healthy and active lifestyle.
+We will also explore possible career opportunities, looking at skills that are needed for coursesIf you feel able to, continue to discuss with your child how they feel about their use of the internet.
 Is there any aspect that they feel unsure about?
 We can discuss this in school if you write it in their diary.

 Kitchen SkillsPupils will continue to explore healthy eating this half term, along with learning safe hygiene and food handling in our Teaching Kitchen.
 Pupils will plan, buy and make a recipe each week, which will be turned into our very own Sycamore Cook Book.
 What are your favourite family meals at home, do you have a recipe?
 If so, send it in and we can consider making it.